 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.

 Neither party has given me cause to change my provisional findings - which I still consider fair for the reasons already given (above).
-These findings now form my final decision alongside the points below:
+These findings now form my final decision.